Integrating Odeint Time Stepping into OpenFPM for Distributed and GPU Accelerated Numerical Solvers: Quality control

 To test how the performance changes when spatial coupling and corresponding communication overhead is introduced, we consider the 3D Gray-Scott reaction-diffusion problem that couples the ODEs in space:

 for the parameters $d_1=2\cdot 10^{-4}$, $d_2=10^{-4}$, $F=0.053$, and $K=0.014$.
-The Laplace operators in space $\mathrm{\Delta}_{(x,y,z)}$ are discretized using the DC-PSE method \cite{schrader2010discretization} as implemented in the PDE template expression system of OpenFPM \cite{singh_c_2021}.
-We solve the Gray-Scott model in the 3D cube $[0,2.5]^3$ with periodic boundary conditions on a regular Cartesian grid of $64\times64\times64$ points, time stepping with $\delta t=1$ until final time $t_f=20$.
-The wall clock times for different multi-stage schemes are plotted in Fig.~\ref{fig:sc}c.
-We find a parallel efficiency of nearly 80\% on 512 CPU cores for all tested multistage schemes with inter-processor communication of stages and of spatial differential operators performed inside the \emph{System} functor.
-The native OpenFPM RK4 implementation has similar performance as the OpenFPM+Odeint implementation, suggesting the bottleneck to be the spatial derivative computation.
-Also, adaptive time stepping does not incur significant scalability penalty.
-The initial condition at $t=0$ and the simulated state at $t=10^{4}$ are visualized in Figs.~\ref{fig:sc}c,d, showing the self-organized emergence of the characteristic Turing pattern of this model.
+The Laplace operators in space $\mathrm{\Delta}_{(x,y,z)}$ are discretized using the DC-PSE method~\citep{schrader2010discretization} as implemented in the PDE template expression system of OpenFPM~\citep{singh_c_2021}.
+We use DC-PSE to solve the Gray-Scott model in the 3D cube $[0,2.5]^3$ with periodic boundary conditions on a regular Cartesian grid of $64\times64\times64$ points, time stepping with $\delta t=1$ until final time $t_f=20$.
+The wall-clock times for different multi-stage schemes are plotted in Fig.~\ref{fig:sc}b.
+We find a parallel efficiency of about 80\% up to 512 CPU cores (solid black line) for all tested multi-stage schemes.
+Inter-processor communication of stages and of spatial differential operators are performed inside the \emph{System} functor using OpenFPM's MPI backend.
+Here, the native OpenFPM implementation has similar performance as the OpenFPM+Odeint implementation, suggesting the bottleneck to be the spatial derivatives computation.
+Adaptive time stepping does not incur a significant scalability penalty, while raw wall-clock times roughly halve.
+Taken together, these results show that the present OpenFPM--Odeint interface layer does not introduce a performance bottleneck, while providing OpenFPM with access to more elaborate, adaptive time steppers.